christophergutierrez/Data-Dictionary-Generation/README.md

 ### Base Table Description (create_data_dictionary_stub.py)
 This script reads a CSV file's header and creates a crude JSON-formatted data dictionary as a placeholder.
 It then interacts with the OpenAI Table Describer assistant, which modifies the JSON values while keeping the keys constant.
-The updates are based table and column names and any additional information saved in the prompt.
+The updates are based on table and column names and any additional information saved in the prompt.
 It requires local_util.py

 ### Table Description Update (complete_data_dictionary.py)